trapti321/NER/README.md

 ## Hi :grinning:

-## NER
+## Here In, this i have build a web app, which scrap the data from wikipedia :sunglasses:

-NLP Named Entity Recognition using NLTK and Spacy
+# NER NLP Named Entity Recognition using NLTK and Spacy :dizzy: